 Minimum age for adoption

-For most people, the minimum age for adoption in Florida is 18.
+For most people, the minimum age requirement for adoption in Florida is 18.
 However, the law distinguishes between people who are married and people who are not married:

 - Unmarried adult, private adoption: The minimum age for the adoptive parent is 18 years.